s9w/experimental_concurrency/readme.md

 ## Contention
 It's one thing to measure primitive communication between two threads in an idle system.
 A better model for real-life behavior is when multiple threads try to access the same resource.
-This is measured with another test that spawns multiple threads which all try to increment a shared integer.
+This is measured with another test that creates multiple threads which all try to increment a shared integer.
 The contenders are:

 - A `std::mutex` being locked during increment
 - A `std::atomic_flag` being used as a signal for other threads to increment via `.notify_one()`
 - And as a bonus, a `std::atomic_int` being incremented directly via `.fetch_add(1)`

-With such a setup, a clear performance difference can now be observed with atomics suddenly outperforming a mutex:
+With such a setup, a clear performance difference can now be observed with atomics now outperforming a mutex much more clearly:

 ![contention_7700](https://user-images.githubusercontent.com/6044318/148349790-5a70d063-f48e-4436-ad14-cfe7f010ab9a.png)